axoflow/axosyslog-core-docs/content/docs/chapter-configuration-file/large-configs/config-blocks/_index.md

 {{% alert title="Note" color="info" %}}

-Since the block is inserted into the {{% productparam "abbrev" %}} configuration when {{% productparam "abbrev" %}} is started, the block can be generated dynamically using an external script if needed.
-This is useful when you are running {{% productparam "abbrev" %}} on different hosts and you want to keep the main configuration identical.
+Since the block is inserted into the {{% param "product.abbrev" %}} configuration when {{% param "product.abbrev" %}} is started, the block can be generated dynamically using an external script if needed.
+This is useful when you are running {{% param "product.abbrev" %}} on different hosts and you want to keep the main configuration identical.

 If you want to reuse more than a single configuration object, for example, a logpath and the definitions of its sources and destinations, use the include feature to reuse the entire snippet.
 For details, see {{% xref "/docs/chapter-configuration-file/large-configs/including-config-files/_index.md" %}}.